 Educating and improving Verney becomes one of Adrian’s civilizing tasks, but we soon learn that Adrian has schemes and tasks for progress on a much larger scale.
 Verney mentions Adrian’s “theories for the improvement of man,” for example, and various “schemes” and projects for progress and general improvement (36, 43).
 Later, in terms reminiscent of the theories of perfectibility espoused by Shelley’s father William Godwin, Adrian discusses plans for improvement with Raymond and the astronomer Merrival; Adrian attributes his vision of the coming utopian perfectibility of man precisely to Man’s propensity for labors, tasks, and projects: “Man cannot repose, and his restless aspirations will now bring forth good” (219).
 Throughout the novel, almost to the bitter end, Adrian is engaged in increasingly futile tasks and labors that crumble before the onslaught of the plague—tasks, as Adrian puts it, “for ever and ever to be sought,” eternally to be sought because receding from actual fruition, and only renewing the world as it is (327).
-Still later in the book, Adrian stakes a final claim to tasks, crying: “to our tasks…to the last I will struggle” (398).
+Still later in the book, Adrian stakes a final claim to tasks, crying: “to our tasks . . . to the last I will struggle” (398).

 Lord Raymond, the figure based on Byron, also embodies a mania for tasks, especially projects for improvement and civilization.
-After he assumes sovereignty, we are told: “Raymond was occupied in a thousand beneficial schemes….he was continually surrounded by projectors and projects” (106).
-These projects are nothing other than an index of Raymond’s sovereign power, his desire for domination both ecological (“the elements”) and political (“man”): “[H]e looked forward to entire dominion over the elements and the mind of man” (117).
+After he assumes sovereignty, we are told: “Raymond was occupied in a thousand beneficial schemes. . . .
+He was continually surrounded by projectors and projects” (106).
+These projects are nothing other than an index of Raymond’s sovereign power, his desire for domination both ecological (“the elements”) and political (“man”): “He looked forward to entire dominion over the elements and the mind of man” (117).
 Indeed both Raymond and Adrian take up the civilizing task of fighting with the Greeks in a war against the “barbarism” of the Muslim forces of Turkey, people who are described explicitly in terms of stillness and refusing the advancing progress of civilization.
-Crucially, Raymond envisions his civilizing war in relation to a futurity that is endlessly renewed and reproduced in future generations, always advancing in a testament to the glory and sovereignty of Man: “[O]ther generations will arise, and ever and for ever will continue….to be gloried by our valour” (194).
+Crucially, Raymond envisions his civilizing war in relation to a futurity that is endlessly renewed and reproduced in future generations, always advancing in a testament to the glory and sovereignty of Man: “Other generations will arise, and ever and for ever will continue . . . to be gloried by our valour” (194).
 It is this endless progress that “exalt[s] the race of man and make[s] this little globe a dwelling of the mighty” (194).
 The fact that this exaltation of Man as a supposed “we,” a “race,” requires war against and the eradication of other, non-European groups of human beings (not to mention the earth itself) reveals a concept of Man caught up in the “over-represented” (Wynter) violent universalism that The Last Man adumbrates and ultimately unworks.